-A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
 With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.

-From automated scheduling to monitoring your home’s energy efficiency, Nest is designed to make securing your sense of comfort effortless.
+From automated scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.

-Curious to learn more?
+Ready to learn more?
 Take a look at 12 things you need to know about your Nest Thermostat.

 1. Resetting Your Nest Thermostat